FeatureProbe/FeatureProbe/README.md

 If you want ask open questions about FeatureProbe, feature management or discuss these topics in general, join us on [![Join FeatureProbe on Slack](https://img.shields.io/badge/slack-join-blue?logo=slack)](https://join.slack.com/t/featureprobe/shared_invite/zt-1b5qd120x-R~dDbpgL85GgCLTtfNDj0Q)

-Or if you prefer to talk in chinese, join our wechat group:
+Or if you prefer to talk in Chinese, join our wechat group:

 <img src="./pictures/Wechat0715.png" width = "250" />